minhphan6624/Hand2Relay/README.md

 *   **Low Confidence/Incorrect Gestures**: Ensure consistent lighting, a plain background, and perform gestures clearly.
 Retrain the model with more diverse data if necessary.
 *   **Debouncing**: The system includes a 1.0-second debounce delay to prevent rapid re-execution of the same gesture.
 * For any other bugs, please excuse the author since the project is still under development nha hihi =)))
+## Documentation + Video Demonstration
+* Documentation and demonstration video is on the way.
+Stay tuned!